PapenfussLab/gridss/Readme.md

 The following GRIDSS steps can be specified: step|description
 ---|---
-setupreference|Once-off setup generating additional files in the same directory as the reference. preprocess|Pre-process input BAM files.
+setupreference|Once-off setup generating additional files in the same directory as the reference.
+WARNING: multiple instances of GRIDSS attempting to perform `setupreference` at the same time will result in file corruption.
+Make sure these files are generated before runninng parallel GRIDSS jobs. preprocess|Pre-process input BAM files.
 Can be run per input file. assemble|Perform GRIDSS breakend assembly.
 Can split up using . call|Perform variant calling.